safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise6.md

 On the other hand, the outgoing messages are nothing like the same rate as the incoming messages.
 With the parameters as described in this exercise, there is only a transit message once every minute.
 So, we can create a "hybrid" solution by setting output messages to be sent via the FME Server Notification Service.

-Go to the FME Server Web Ui and navigate to the Notifications page.
+Go to the FME Server web interface and navigate to the Notifications page.

 Create a new Topic called EmergencyTransitMessages: